Feeding the Beast: 35th Munitions Squadron Activation

 |0

-This work, Feeding the Beast: 35th Munitions Squadron Activation [Image 5 of 5], by SrA Patrick Boyle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Feeding the Beast: 35th Munitions Squadron Activation, by A1C Koby Mitchell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.